Kykladen: bike & boat

 The tour price already includes the statutory insolvency insurance.
 In addition, we recommend that you take out travel cancellation insurance upon receipt of your travel confirmation in order to protect yourself against financial disadvantages in the event of travel cancellation, interruption of travel, illness or accident.

-Acropolis (Dion, Areopagitou), is certainly the most famous representative of the acropolis of ancient Greece, which is why, when one speaks of "the Acropolis", the Athenian Acropolis and its remarkable buildings.
-The oldest part of the city of Athens was built by the architects Iktinos and Callicrates as well as Mnesikles after the destruction by the Persians under the direction of the famous sculptor Phidias.
-The Propylaea, the Erechtheum, the Temple of Nike, and the Parthenon Temple, built between 467 BC and 406 BC, are standing on a flat, 156-meter-high rock, in which a statue of the goddess Athena was said to have stood.
-A copy of this is in the Acropolis Museum in Athens.
-The Acropolis in Athens has been part of the UNESCO World Cultural Heritage since 1986.
+The Acropolis (Dion.
+Areopagitou), is certainly the best-known representative of the ancient Greek city fortresses known as the Acropolis, which is why when one speaks of "the Acropolis" one usually means the Athenian Acropolis and its remarkable buildings.
+After the destruction by the Persians, Pericles had the oldest part of the city of Athens rebuilt by the architects Iktinos and Kallikrates and Mnesikles under the direction of the famous sculptor Phidias.
+On a flat, 156 meter high rock stand the between 467 B.C. and 406 B.C.
+The Propylaea, the Erechtheum, the Temple of Nike and the Temple of the Parthenon, which is said to have contained a statue of the goddess Athena, were built between the 1st and 2nd centuries BC.
+A copy of the same is in the Acropolis Museum in Athens.
+The Acropolis in Athens has been part of the UNESCO World Heritage since 1986.

-Dionysostheater (Dion.
-Areopagitou Str.), Was the most important theater in ancient Greece and is considered the birthplace of the theater of Greek antiquity and the drama at all.
-It is located on the southern slope of the Acropolis of Athens.
-The Dionysostheater had 78 seat rows and accommodated 17,000 spectators.
+The Theater of Dionysus (Dion.
+Areopagitou Str.), was the most important theater in ancient Greece and is considered the birthplace of ancient Greek theater and drama in general.
+It lies on the southern slope of the Athenian Acropolis.
+The Dionysus Theater had 78 rows of seats and could accommodate 17,000 spectators.
 The first row of seats consisted of 67 marble seats reserved for special dignitaries.